stoeps13/connections-doc/source/admin/install/r_pers_tdi_props.md

 The following properties are associated with the Profiles database repository.

+!!! note
-**Note:** Set the following properties in profiles\_tdi.properties, even if you are developing your own assembly lines with the connectors provided in the Profiles IBM Security Directory Integrator solution directory.
+    Set the following properties in profiles\_tdi.properties, even if you are developing your own assembly lines with the connectors provided in the Profiles IBM Security Directory Integrator solution directory.
 These properties are not configured in the Connector panels, but rather in the profiles\_tdi.properties file.
 For more information, see *Developing custom Security Directory Integrator assembly lines*.

 |Property|SDI parameter|Definition|
 |--------|-------------|----------|